dmitrygunyashov/cryptopay-api/README.md

 ### Requote an invoice (A)

 Cryptopay's invoice is valid for 10 minutes and will expire after that.
-This call is used to requote this invoice — create a new invoice with exactly the same parameters.
+This call is used to requote the invoice — create a new invoice with exactly the same parameters.

-**Request path :** `/api/v1/invoices/{uuid}`
+**Request path :** `/api/v1/invoices/#{uuid}`

 **Request method :** `PUT`